 The 'pension input period' (PIP) is the period over which your pension growth is measured.
 From 6 April 2016, PIPs for all pension schemes are aligned with the tax year - 6 April to 5 April.
-Before the 2016/17 year, the PIP for the LGPS was 1 April to 31 March.
-Special transitional rules applied in the 2015/16 year.

 In the LGPS, the value of your pension benefits is calculated by: